 - Clothing: Be on top of expected weather conditions before you head out the door.
 Children are more prone to cold, especially if they get wet.
 Have an extra change of warm clothes on hand.
 Make sure their shoes still fit, though not too loose, and that they have plenty of support.
 Also make sure they have synthetic socks pulled high to avoid bug bites.

 - Games: Kids get bored, that is their best talent.
 So keep things interesting with hiking games or goal setting.
-"If we make it to that tree up ahead, we can eat an M&M!" and things like that.
+"If we make it to that tree up ahead, we can have some of our trail mix!" and things like that.
 Keep it fun.

 How do you keep hiking with kids fun?